OfItselfSo/LineGrinder/README.md

 ## What Line Grinder Does Not Do

 Please be aware that the Line Grinder software is purely a code generator.
 In other words, if you feed it some Gerber or Excellon files you will get some GCode out.
 Where, how and when you run those GCode files is entirely up to you.
-Specifically, the Line Grinder software is not a machine controller (like EMC2, Mach3, TurboCNC or many others) and it cannot make your PC physically interact with a CNC mill.
+Specifically, the Line Grinder software is not a machine controller (like LinuxCNC, Mach3, TurboCNC or many others) and it cannot make your PC physically interact with a CNC mill.

 ## License